 This recipe is so delicious, so chocolately and so perfect in every way that we need to start talking about it right now.
-No wasting time reading about my childhood breakfast memories or my typical New Englander obsession with fall or my confusion about why anyone would ever think smaller sizes of candy are “fun” (I just don’t get it!).
+No wasting time reading about my childhood breakfast memories or my typical New Englander obsession with fall or my confusion about why anyone would ever think smaller sizes of candy are “fun” – I just don’t get it!
 We need to be quick about this so you have time to run to your kitchen and start baking these cupcakes immediately.
 Your tastebuds will thank you.
 Your stomach, however, will curse you for eating three of them faster than someone can say, “Where did all the cupcakes go?”
-Or maybe you’re a
+Or maybe you’re an

 normal unusual human being with self control around moist chocolate baked goods, in which case maybe you can teach me someday.

 If you don’t yet have a go-to chocolate cake recipe you can stop your search right now.
 And if you do have one it’s time to make these cupcakes and reevaluate that statement.
 Over the last two years I have made this recipe dozens of times in the form of cupcakes, layer cakes and sheet cakes and it always comes out amazing.
 “Wow,” “omg” and “mmm” are the three most common exclamations when people try these cupcakes, typically mumbled while still mid-bite.
-Who knew a one bowl cake would be so life-changing?
-Yes, you read that right folks, one bowl.
-No separate dry ingredient and wet ingredient bowls to dirty up your kitchen.
+Who knew a cake would be so life-changing?

 When a cupcake is this good you need to make sure you have a frosting that is equally drool-worthy.
 This chocolate frosting is creamy, rich and as the title states, perfect.
 The combination of melted chocolate and cocoa powder provides a pure melt-in-your-mouth chocolate taste, instead of the overwhelming sugary or buttery attributes that are often associated with buttercream frostings.
 I made it for the first time this past weekend and there’s something so exhilarating about stumbling upon a recipe that you know you will return to time and time again.
 So go bake these cupcakes and get exhilarated.